WHAT YOU NEED TO KNOW

 However, COMPASS scores taken in the past two years and SAT placements are also accepted.
 Talk to your advisor for more information on this.

-For more information, contact your academic advisor or counselor.
+For more information, contact your academic advisor or the Advising Center.